 - In what country did you receive your high school and college educations?
 What was the language of instruction in your high school and in your college?

-- Please list Japan-related college courses you have completed.
+- Please list Japan-related college social sciences and humanities courses you have completed.

 - Have you had one or more college courses in linguistics?
 If so, please list these.

 - Please attach a scan of your college transcripts.